 Here are some ways companies can improve their background check programs:

-- Standardise verification policies regardless of the role.
+- Standardize verification policies regardless of the role.

 - Leverage tech and automated screening platforms.